ecdogaroglu/hack4bestcx/README.md

 of the customers.
 Given the high dimensionality of the data, I have focused mainly on feature engineering and implemented two different algortihms to find the most helpful features for a prediction: simulated annealing and relief.
-The data and the results are censorded due to the non-disclosure agreement.
+The data and the results are censored due to the non-disclosure agreement.

 ## Repositories Used